Frequently Asked Questions (FAQ) Regarding TESL Canada Professional Certification

 1. My TESL/EFL training is not from a TESL Canada Recognized Program.
 Do I have to start over?

-Applicants whose training was completed at an institution not on our list of recognized teacher training program can apply to TESL Canada for certification.
-You will not be eligible under our certification scheme because your training is not from a recognized program, but will be recommended to PLAR (Prior Learning Assessment Recognition).
-A PLAR adjudicator in TESL Canada will review your experience and training in order to determine equivalency.
-If they find a component(s) lacking from your portfolio they will recommend the course(s) that will be needed to meet our standards.
-Once you have been assessed through PLAR you will be granted certification if a) they deem your application is equivalent to our standards, or b) you satisfy the missing components in the prescribed length of time.
-The cost of the PLAR assessment is $290.
+Applicants whose training was not completed at an institution on the TESL Canada list of recognized teacher training programs apply for TESL Canada certification through PLAR (Prior Learning Assessment Recognition).
+A PLAR adjudicator in TESL Canada reviews the applicants’ experience and training to determine equivalency.
+If the adjudicator finds a component(s) lacking from an applicant’s portfolio, he/she will recommend the course(s) that will be needed to meet TESL Canada standards.
+Once applications have been assessed through PLAR, they will be granted certification if a) they deem the application equivalent to TESL Canada standards, or b) applicants satisfy the missing components within the prescribed length of time.
+The cost of the PLAR assessment is $290.00 plus applicable tax.

 2. I have a Bachelor of Education degree and did my teaching practicum with children.
 Am I eligible for TESL Canada Professional Certification?

 No. TESL Canada Professional certification is intended for ESL/EFL instructors teaching in adult learning environments.
 Please note that an adult classroom is defined as a classroom with five or more students where 80% of the students are aged 18 or older.
-Provincial Teacher Colleges and provincial government regulatory bodies govern the certification of public school kindergarten to grade XII teachers.
+Provincial Teachers’ Colleges and provincial regulatory bodies govern the certification of K-12 teachers.

 3. I have been teaching EFL overseas and would now like to be certified to teach in Canada.
 How should I apply?

-If you completed a non-recognized program see FAQ #1.
+If you completed a non-TESL Canada recognized program, please see FAQ #1.
 Essentially the same standards for professional certification apply.
-Ensure your TEFL/TESL training meets TESL Canada standards.
-Fill out an application form and include your official university transcripts, TESL certificate, documentation of your teaching experience, and positive performance reviews.
-If you are applying from overseas, you will need to become an International member of TESL Canada.
+Otherwise, if you graduated from a TESL Canada recognized program, please complete a regular application form.
+Applicants applying from overseas will need to become an International member of TESL Canada.

 4. I completed a degree in another country.
 Will TESL Canada accept my foreign education credentials?

 All applicants with university degrees completed outside Canada must provide a Canadian equivalency assessment of their university degree(s) as part of their application.
-Assessments must be completed by a credential assessment service recognized in Canada.
-Examples of recognized assessment services are ICES (http://www.bcit.ca/ices), CES (http://www.adm.utoronto.ca/ces), and WES ( www.wes.org/ca).
+Assessments must be completed and submitted by a credential assessment service recognized in Canada.
+Examples of recognized assessment services are ICES http://www.bcit.ca/ices, CES https://learn.utoronto.ca/comparative-education-service, WES www.wes.org/ca, and ICAS http://www.icascanada.ca.

-Please note, applicants do not need to provide TESL Canada with a copy of their foreign degrees (translated or not).
+Important: applicants do not need to provide TESL Canada with a copy of their degrees (translated or not).
 The documented Canadian university equivalency is the required document.
-We use the standard, document-by-document assessment, and not the comprehensive assessment.
-Please note: if your degree(s) is/are in TESL/Applied Linguistics then a course by course assessment is required.
+TESL Canada uses the standard, document-by-document assessment, and not the comprehensive assessment.
+If an applicant’s degree(s) is/are in TESL/Applied Linguistics then a course-by-course assessment is required and the application process is through PLAR.

 5. How can I document my classroom teaching experience?

-Applicants need to provide documentation of adult ESL/EFL classroom teaching experience if applying for Standards One, Two, or Three (Permanent).
-Documentation can consist of teaching contracts, employment records, letters from supervisors indicating the number of hours taught at the school, or pay stubs.
+Applicants need to provide documentation of adult ESL/EFL classroom teaching experience if applying through PLAR or to request waiving the practicum.
+Documentation may consist of teaching contracts, employment records, letters from supervisors or pay stubs.
+Documentation must indicate the actual classroom hours taught to adults.

 6. How long does the application process take?

-We strive to have applications processed within four to six weeks of receipt.
-Applications which are missing required documentation take longer.
-This is because contact has to be made with the applicant, the missing documentation or information requisitioned, then subsequent submissions added to the file.
-TESL Canada will keep applications on file open for a period of six months to wait for missing information or documentation, at which point certification may be denied and the file closed.
-Originals will be returned to the applicant.
+Applications are typically processed within four to six weeks of receipt.
+Applications, which are missing required documentation, take longer.
+This is because contact has to be made with the applicant, the missing documentation or information requested, and subsequent submissions added to the file.
+TESL Canada will keep applications on file, open for a period of six months for missing information or documentation, at which point certification may be denied and the file closed.
 Materials such as transcripts that arrive without an application will be kept on file for a maximum of six months.

 7. What does “proof of membership in a TESL Canada Provincial/Territorial organization” mean?